rompoggi/MCTS_ClassifierChain/README.md

 ## Contributing

 Contributions to the project are welcome.
 Please make sure to follow the coding standards specified in the [`setup.cfg`]("setup.cfg") file under the `[flake8]` section.

-This repository is that of my bachelor thesis.
+This repository is part of my bachelor thesis at Ecole Polytechnique's Bachelor of Science.
+It consists of an 8 to 10 week long full time research internship following a topic linked to one of our double major - Mathematics and Computer Science in my case.
+I am under supervision of Professor Jesse READ, from LIX.
+See his [webpage](https://jmread.github.io/index.html) for more details about his works in research and teaching.

 ## Status